hoonzis/hoonzis.github.io/_posts/2015-10-30-fsharp-options-pricing.md

 - Black Scholes formula
 - Binomial pricing

-Black Scholes is a closed mathematical formula for pricing European options (options that can be exercised only at the maturity).
-Binomial pricing is algorithmical method that can be applied to price diverse types of financial derivatives.
+Black Scholes is closed-form mathematical formula for pricing European options (options that can be exercised only at the maturity).
+Binomial pricing is algorithmical method that can be applied to pricing of diverse financial products.
 Both of these methods place the same assumptions on underlying share and it's movements.

 There are quite a lot of examples of the Black Scholes implementation around the web.
-Taking into account the fact that it is a closed mathematical solution, besides writing the formula in programming language, there is not that much to talk about.
+Taking into account the fact that it is a mathematical formula, besides translating it into given programming language, there is not that much to talk about.
 So this blog post will be about Binomial Pricing.
 However, for both methods it is quite important to understand how the underlying stock movements are modelized.

 Share price and it's movements
 ------------------------------